 Christmas in January

-There was one Christmas long ago when I could not make it home for Christmas.
-I knew that we would have to be home for a short time in January.
-I asked Mom and Dad to keep the Christmas tree up until we could get home.
+There was one Christmas long ago when my husband and I would not make it home for Christmas.
+I knew that we would need to be home for a short time in January so I asked Mom and Dad to keep the Christmas tree up until we could get home.

 The tree looked a little bare, sort of droopy and was missing quite a few of it's pine needles, but it was still there in it's special place by the front window when we drove into the driveway that day in January.
 The Christmas lights were still up and flashing and the smell of the Christmas cake met us at the front door.
 Dad was just out of the hospital and sitting in his favorite chair near the Christmas Tree.
 We were home in January -- and the Christmas Season surrounded us with sights and smells and happiness.

 The date was January 15th.
-We were home for Christmas in January because my son had just been born the day before on my Dad's birthday at the same hospital that Dad had just returned from.
-We would pick my son up from the hospital the very next day.
+We were home for Christmas in January because a baby boy had just been born the day before on my Dad's birthday at the same hospital that Dad had just been released from.
+My husband and I would pick up our baby son from the hospital the very next day.
 He would be three days old.
 We had his name already picked out and had brought a baby carrier and small port-a-crib with us.
 Mom had gathered together bottles, diapers and everything else needed for a newborn baby.
-Tonight we would all gather and exchange Christmas gifts.
-Tomorrow, we would gather together .. as many relatives as could get off work, and make the short trip to the hospital to pick up a tiny child-- the most precious gift of all.
+Tonight the family would gather and exchange Christmas gifts.
+Tomorrow, we would gather together .. as many relatives as could get off work ... and make the short trip to the hospital to pick up a tiny child-- the most precious gift of all.

-Dad was excited and couldn't wait to share his experiences in the hospital.
-He had "snuck" out of his room, made his way down to the maternity room and gazed at all the newborn babies, looking for that special one-- ours!
-A special bond formed for a grandson born on his birthday.
+Dad was excited when he heard that this baby had been born on the day that he was in the same hospital.
+He couldn't wait to see this new baby that would be a part of his family.
+He "snuck" out of his hospital room, made his way down to the maternity room and gazed at all the newborn babies, looking for that special one-- ours!
+A special bond was formed for a grandson born on his birthday.

-The hospital lobby is crowded and noisy as we wait for the doctor to return from the maternity ward.
-The sound of running feet draws our attention to the stairs.
-The doctor is coming down the stairs at a dead run.
+The hospital lobby was crowded and noisy the next day as we waited for the doctor to return from the maternity ward.
+The sound of running feet drew our attention to the stairs.
+The doctor came down the stairs at a dead run.
 "The elevator," he gasps, pointing toward the elevator doors.
 We turn and start in that direction, the elevator doors open and a nurse steps out, a bundle in her arms.
-We gaze in awe and wonder at the miracle of a small baby-- tiny, and perfect, and beautiful.
+We gaze in awe and wonder at our first look at the miracle of this small baby-- tiny, and perfect, and beautiful.